ipetkov/crane/docs/API.md

 * `src`: a directory which includes a Cargo.lock file at its root.
 * `cargoLock`: a path to a Cargo.lock file
 * `cargoLockContents`: the contents of a Cargo.lock file as a string
+* `cargoLockParsed`: the parsed contents of Cargo.lock as an attribute set

 At least one of the above attributes must be specified, or an error will be raised during evaluation.